Food bills will soar due to rising fuel costs, distributors say

 A hike in fuel costs will increase the price of groceries and food in restaurants, the Federation of Wholesale Distributors has warned, as drivers and businesses were hit by a daily rise in diesel prices.

-Oil prices have soared amid concerns over the reliability of supplies due to Russia’s invasion of Ukraine, entering its third week.
+Oil prices have soared amid concerns over the reliability of supplies due to Russia’s invasion of Ukraine - now entering its third week.

 The price per barrel of Brent crude – the most commonly used way of measuring the UK’s oil price – reached 139 US dollars on Monday, which was its highest level in 14 years.